-The District's capital assets are insured to a limit of \$500 million per occurrence.
+The District's capital assets are insured in the amount of \$160,218,289 for fiscal year 2016-17.
 In the opinion of the District's insurance consultant, the amount is sufficient to adequately fund replacement of the District's assets.